Meetings

 | Reuse | Save once, apply to any detected meeting of that type; duplicate when piloting changes so you can roll back. |

 Custom templates control shape and emphasis, not facts.
-Content should still trace to captured audio and screen text; if something was not said or shown, it should not appear as a confident bullet.
+Content should still trace to captured audio and, where enabled, screen text; if something was not said or shown, it should not appear as a confident bullet.

 Action items